srosro/BerryWing/sams_sandbox/journal.md

 * Also not yet in production, but supposedly [Otto Aviation](http://ottoaviation.com/) is building [an electric plane as efficient as a car](https://www.thedailybeast.com/this-weird-plane-could-be-the-prius-of-the-skies).
 *  [ALPHA Electro](https://www.pipistrel-usa.com/alpha-electro/) is the first [FAA certified electric trainer](https://electrek.co/2018/04/27/all-electric-trainer-plane-airworthiness-certification-faa-us/).
 It's an interesting first use case for electric, since sorties are short and trainers compete on efficiency.
 * Not electric, but [Jetpack Aviation sells a human jetpack](https://jetpackaviation.com/jetpacks/).
+* The [Ehang 184](https://www.ehang.com/ehangaav) seems to be the closest to a passenger autonomous drone.

 #### 3D imaging: